aliyevk1/bdgtweb/README.md

 }
 ```

-- `version` — Schema version.
+- `version`: Schema version.
 Must be `"1.0"`.
-- `generatedAt` — ISO-8601 timestamp (UTC) indicating when the file was produced.
+- `generatedAt`: ISO-8601 timestamp (UTC) indicating when the file was produced.
-- `categories` — Array of category definitions.
-Each entry must contain a `name` (1–40 characters, case-insensitive unique per user) and a `budget_type` (`Necessities`, `Leisure`, or `Savings`).
+- `categories`: Array of category definitions.
+Each entry must contain a `name` (1-40 characters, case-insensitive unique per user) and a `budget_type` (`Necessities`, `Leisure`, or `Savings`).
-- `recurring` — Array of recurring payment templates.
-Each entry must include a `description` (1–255 characters), a positive `default_amount` with at most two decimal places, and a `category_name` that references one of the categories defined in the same file.
+- `recurring`: Array of recurring payment templates.
+Each entry must include a `description` (1-255 characters), a positive `default_amount` with at most two decimal places, and a `category_name` that references one of the categories defined in the same file.

 ### Import Rules

 - Categories are upserted using a case-insensitive match on the trimmed name.
 New categories will only be added up to the per-user limit (50).
 - Recurring templates reference categories by name; duplicates (existing or repeated in the file) are skipped automatically.
 Users may store at most 50 recurring templates.
 - Payload limits: at most 100 categories, 200 recurring templates, and a maximum file size of 1 MB.
 - The import endpoint returns counts of inserted and skipped records for both categories and recurring templates.

 These rules ensure imports are idempotent: importing the same file multiple times will not create duplicate records.